$455,931Average Value$282Average Price per Sq Ft25Homes For Sale

 an experienced agent in this area.

-This unique 17+ acre parcel in Mt.
-Shasta continues to look for that unique owner.
-There are multiple living quarters and an incredible outdoor gathering space, large fire pit, snow board shack, RV hookup.
+Looking for that cabin in Mt.
+Shasta?
+This 17 acre forested property is a compound with multiple living quarters.
+Sporting an incredible outdoor gathering space, large fire pit, snow board shack, RV hookup and more.
 This would be an ideal second home for family gatherings or an income producing property for short or long term rentals.
 There is enough land and the county has policies that would

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.